anahitasocial/anahita/README.md

 Also since MySql 5.7 `ONLY_FULL_GROUP_BY` is enabled by default and this is causing errors in Anahita.
 Connect to your MySql database via command line and run the following command to disable `ONLY_FULL_GROUP_BY`:

+### MySql strict mode

+Since version 5.7 MySql is set on strict mode by default.
+That causes Anahita to throw errors, especially if you are upgrading from older releases.
+To disable strict mode, you can run the following commands:

 `SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));`
+`SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'NO_ZERO_DATE',''));`

 ### Installing a stable package